musical instruments on board,got some? General Sailing Forums

 I was a drummer (professional) for twenty years and ~ although my Ludwigs were aboard (DE38 Eclipse) when sailing from Annapolis MD to Fort Lauderdale FL ~ I would not consider setting them up let alone playing them on board.

-However ~ having taught myself to play guitar ~ I have an ocean-going classical (made in Valencia) and ~ despite the Saye's Rig self-steering gear ~ have become quite adept at steering with my feet while playing.
+However ~ having taught myself to play guitar ~ I have a beat up, ocean-going classical guitar (made in Valencia) and ~ despite the Saye's Rig self-steering gear ~ have become quite adept at steering with my feet while playing.

 Am learning to play the ukulele ~ "twangy" you say?
 Give Queen's Bohemian Rhapsody ~ by Jake Shimabukuru a listen.